mc17uulm/email-protect/readme.txt

 License: GNUv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Simple and easy to use plugin to protect your email addresses of spam bots.
-With the [mail_encrypt] shortcode or our own Gutenberg block, all your email addresses are secure!
+Simple, fast and no-config plugin to protect your email address.
+No need for shortcodes or blocks.
+EmailProtect encrypts all your email addresses in your blog.

 == Description ==
-# MailProtect
+# EmailProtect
 <small>Version 4.0.0</small>

 > :warning: **Breaking changes: ** Upgrade to version 4.0.0 can cause breaking changes.
 The Gutenberg Block is not longer available!

 ## WordPress anti-spam email plugin :lock::e-mail:

 Simple, fast and no-config plugin to protect your email address.
 No need for shortcodes or blocks.
-MailProtect encrypts all your email addresses in your blog.
+EmailProtect encrypts all your email addresses in your blog.

 ---

 ## Usage

-Only install and activate MailProtect in your WordPress backend.
+Only install and activate EmailProtect in your WordPress backend.
 Now all your email addresses are protected against spam-bots.
 No configuration required.

 ---

 ## How are my email addresses encrypted?

-MailProtect scans all of your posts, sites and other content for email addresses.
+EmailProtect scans all of your posts, sites and other content for email addresses.
 If an email address is found, it is simply replaced with a special tag.
 If a bot is now crawling your site, the tag cannot be decrypted.
 Only for an actual user our script decrypts this tag and the email address can be viewed.

 **Example**